-My work is focused in my physical environment, either be urban or natural.
+My work is focused in the physical environment, either be urban or natural.
 It is essential for me to be able to investigate this environment because I consider it a key for know better ourselves as society and, thus, myself.

 I think it is important to know where you move daily and why your surroundings are like that and what kind of importance have them for your own life, your social relationships, your way of thinking or for your own identity.
 For all this reasons I’m interested in our environment, I’m interested in the way it affects us and in the way it marks us.
 I’m interested in the way it is used, for what and why, whatever be seen in a public point of view or in a private point of view.
 I believe that the environment determine us, but we are who build it, who decides to use it in a certain way or who leaves ourselves in what these environment propose.
 Our near and quotidian surroundings are both built and imposed.

 For these reasons I believe in the importance of investigate our surroundings and our own territory.
 They are a reflection of us, as individuals and as society.
 And, thus it, is how ourselves can be seen, how we can see our fears, actions or uses.
 I think is the best way to know better ourselves: through our track into our own territory, whatever it be physical or cultural or emotional.

 My work method always begins with a key question: “why”.
 Through it, is developed all the investigation of the photographic subject, as well in the conceptual way and in the visual way.
 This question is complemented with another of how, for what, in what sense, why this way, … so I can get a complete vision of the environment that I’m working.